socialismconference/songbook.github.io/bandiera-rossa.md

 Red flag will be triumphant
 Long live communism and freedom!

-> Taken from the translation at [Marxist Internet Archive](https://www.marxists.org/subject/art/music/lyrics/it/bandiera-rossa.htm)

-> For more background information, see the [Wikipedia article](https://en.wikipedia.org/wiki/Bandiera_Rossa).
+> The lyrics and translation for this song are taken from the [Marxist Internet Archive](https://www.marxists.org/subject/art/music/lyrics/it/bandiera-rossa.htm).
+For more background information, see the [Wikipedia article](https://en.wikipedia.org/wiki/Bandiera_Rossa).